cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 > "Smart contracts" and the rule-sets of distributed ledgers more generally are too rigid, and will fail to supplant meatspace systems requiring flexibility and human judgement in adjudication.

 Many present "flexible" meatspace institutions — such as the IRS<sup>[18](#18)</sup>, the Pentagon<sup>[19](#19)</sup>, and Facebook<sup>[20](#20)</sup> — seem like they might benefit from a little more rigidity and a little less flexibility in enforcement.
-In cases where case-by-case human judgement is necessary, distributed ledgers need not and will not replace it, but can instead serve as an immutable, auditable record of the human decisionmaking process.
+In cases where case-by-case human judgement is necessary, distributed ledgers need not and will not replace it, but can instead serve as an immutable, auditable record of the human decision-making process.

 <br />